ScrappyHub/WatchTower/docs/canon.md

-# Watchtower Canon
+# Canon

-This document defines immutable behavioral law.
+This document defines immutable behavior.

-These rules must never change without a version bump.

 ---

-## Identity Law
+## Identity

-Watchtower has exactly one authority identity:

-principal:
+Exactly one authority:

 single-tenant/watchtower_authority/authority/watchtower

 All signatures originate from this identity.

 ---

-## Trust Law
+## Trust

 trust_bundle.json is the only source of truth.

-allowed_signers MUST be derived.

-Nothing else is trusted.
+allowed_signers is derived only.

+No implicit trust.

 ---

-## Receipt Law
+## Receipts

-Every action MUST append a receipt to:
+All actions append to:

 proofs/receipts/neverlost.ndjson

-Receipts are:
+Constraints:

+• append-only
 • UTF-8
-• no BOM
 • LF only
-• append-only
+• deterministic ordering
-• hashed
+• sha256-hashable

 No edits.
-No rewrites.
-No truncation.

 ---

-## Determinism Law
+## Determinism

-Given identical inputs:

-• packet
-• trust bundle
-• allowed signers
-• policy

-Watchtower MUST produce identical outputs and hashes.
+Equal inputs must yield equal outputs.

+Differences indicate fault.

 ---

-## Namespace Law
+## Namespaces

-Watchtower only accepts namespaces present in trust_bundle.
+Only namespaces present in trust_bundle are valid.

-Unknown namespaces are rejected.
+All others are rejected.

 ---

-## Overlay Law
+## Overlay

+overlay_policy ∩ canonical_policy

-Overlay policy may only restrict.
+Overlay may restrict only.

-effective_policy = canonical ∩ overlay

-Overlay may never permit what canonical denies.
+Overlay may not permit.

 ---

-## Transport Law (Packet Constitution)
+## Scope

+Watchtower verifies and attests only.

+No execution.

+No mutation.

+No orchestration.

+---

+## Packet Model

 Packets are directories.

 Detached signatures only.

-No inline signatures.

-No network trust.

-Everything must verify locally.
+Verification must work offline.

 ---

-## Scope Law

-Watchtower does NOT:

-• update software
-• modify systems
-• execute payloads
-• act as agent

-It only verifies and attests.

----

-## Failure Law

-If verification cannot be reproduced deterministically:

-The packet is invalid.

----

 ## Philosophy

-Watchtower is a measuring instrument.

-Not a smart system.

-Not adaptive.

-Not heuristic.

-Pure verification only.
+Small.
+Boring.
+Auditable.